 The first temple has been dated around 3100 BC and has the most elaborate decoration from all the temples in Malta.
 The middle temple is dated to about 3000 BC and has three-apse, unlike the usual two.
 The third temple is dated to about 3100 BC.
 There were remains that suggested another, smaller temple and much older (approximately 3250 BC).
 Today the site is covered by a protective tent shelter.

 Borg In-Nadur, Birzebuggia

 The Bronze Age village showed to have had several huts, whose foundations still exist, however cannot be seen by the public as they were reburied after excavation and once studies were conducted.
-The village was fortified by a D-shaped bastion with the wall facing inland, suggesting the villagers’ concerns where of an attack from land rather than sea.
-The wall still stands, as after excavation it was not reburied as the huts were.
-It is believed to be the oldest fortification found in Malta and this village is known to be the best preserved fortified settlement amongst the six in Malta during the Bronze Age.
+The village was fortified by a D-shaped bastion with the wall facing inland, suggesting the villagers’ concerns were of an attack from land rather than the sea.
+The wall still stands, as after excavation, it was not reburied as the huts were.
+It is believed to be the oldest fortification found in Malta and this village is known to be the best-preserved fortified settlement amongst the six in Malta during the Bronze Age.

-Some time between the 4 and 5 AD, the temple remains were used to build a Byzantine monastery.
-The new structure had a central nave which separated the aisles by two rows of columns.
+Sometime between 4 and 5 AD, the temple remains were used to build a Byzantine monastery.
+The new structure had a central nave that separated the aisles by two rows of columns.
 There was also a small baptismal font which was constructed using the megalithic material from the original temple.
 By 8 AD, defensive walls were also built around the monastery.
-In 870 AD when the Arabs invaded Malta, the monastery was abandoned and the site was turned in a quarry.
-During Medieval times, this site was used by farmers and the site was all buried under a metre of soil prior to excavation.
+In 870 AD when the Arabs invaded Malta, the monastery was abandoned and the site was turned into a quarry.
+During Medieval times, this site was used by farmers and the site was all buried under a meter of soil prior to excavation.
 Today, this site can only be visited by appointment.